hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn.rst

 json files with whatever configurations you want to have for Presto.
 If you are ok with the default values in the sample file you can just use them as-is.

-The "default" values listed for the sections `appConfig.json <#appconfig-json>`__ and `resources.json <#resources-json>`__ are
-from ``presto-yarn-package/src/main/resources/appConfig.json`` and
-``presto-yarn-package/src/main/resources/resources-multinode.json``
-files respectively.
-These default values will also be used for installation using `Ambari <#installation-using-ambari-slider-view>`__ Slider View.

-``Note``: If you are planning to use Ambari for your installation skip to this `section <#installation-using-ambari-slider-view>`__.
-Changing these files manually is needed only if you are going to install Presto on YARN manually using Slider.
-If installing via Ambari, you can change these configurations from the Slider view.

 Follow the steps here and configure the presto-yarn configuration files to match your cluster requirements.
 Optional ones are marked (optional).